WendyAnthony/Code_Each_Day/Code-Projects-2020.md

 ## R1D11 2020-01-11 <a name="R1D11"/>
 **Today's Progress**:
 - learn to use ```unix commands``` in ```MacOSX Terminal``` with Unix Tutorial (for Synoptic Meteorology course Geog484)
+- redid uvic seasonal weather plot in ggplot2 using smaller point size for 'dots' > makes chart easier to read

 **Thoughts:**
 - typing commands into terminal is a lot less intimidating than I was expecting
+- ```ggplot2``` makes some beautiful charts!

 **Links to code work:**